CharafeddineMechalikh/PureEdgeSim/README.md

 Real time analysis of simulation environment

-## 6. Change log of the latest version
+## 6. Change log of the latest versions

+## New version 2.2.0 (nov 2nd 2019)
+*   The code has been improved

+*   Fixed some minor bugs

+*   Added some tutorials and exapmles (more to be added soon)

 ## New version 2.0.0 (oct 24th 2019)